 I know what you’re thinking?
 Is it really as moist as it looks?
 YES!
 It’s the perfect consistency too.
 Not too dense and not to airy.
 Then there’s the frosting!
 2,000 Weight Watcher Points in one serving!
 You WIN!
 (The game is to collect the most points right?
 I got your back!)

 If you love chocolate cake and have been searching for the best recipe around…I hope you’ll give this one a try.
-I know you won’t be disappointed.
+You won’t be disappointed.
 It comes together easily and is better than any cake you’ll find at any bakery.
 We all need a special “splurge” dessert every once and awhile!
 This is that dessert!

 If you love this Dark Chocolate Cake, You might enjoy these other Cake Recipes